Andabe-Net/Azure-DevOps/setting-up-jenkins-on-azure-vm/README.md

 #concepts and more

-Note>> "A quick way to set up deployment to azure is using the azure resource managr(arm) template, and a quick way to set up an arm-template is using the azure resource manager tools VS code extension."
+Note>> "A quick way to set up deployment to azure is using the azure resource manager(arm) template, and a quick way to set up an arm-template is using the azure resource manager tools VS code extension."

 #create resource group and deploy a virtual machine in it using the arm-template.json file